rusty-ferris-club/backpack/README.md

 ```
 $ bp --help
-backpack 1.0.0
+backpack 1.5.0
 Create projects from existing repos

 USAGE:
-    backpack <SUBCOMMAND>
+    bp <SUBCOMMAND>

 OPTIONS:
     -h, --help       Print help information
     -V, --version    Print version information

 SUBCOMMANDS:
+    add       Add a repo as a project
-    apply     apply remote files into a folder [projects: a]
+    apply     apply remote files into a folder [aliases: a]
     cache     cache handling
     config    create custom configuration
     help      Print this message or the help of the given subcommand(s)
-    new       initialize a new project [projects: n]
+    new       initialize a new project [aliases: n]
 ```

 To generate a new project, you can use any repo: